Skip to main content

 • The European Union (Fiscalis, Customs)

-The meeting also presented the progress of the ongoing projects on Tax Gap Measurement (Tax Gap in Personal Income Tax; Companies, Electronic Commerce and VAT fraud) and the multinational cooperative compliance pilot program (ETACA).
+The meeting also presented the progress of the projects underway on Measuring the Tax Gap (Tax Gap in Personal Income Tax; Companies, Electronic Commerce and VAT fraud) and the multinational cooperative compliance pilot program (ETACA).
 Other important works have been those dedicated to the implementation of the e-commerce VAT package and the preparation of a new VAT package in the digital era, the virtual assistant guide, the launch of the CESOP, the implementation of article 10 of Directive 2017/1852 on dispute resolution mechanisms, the data protection project in European IT Systems and country visits to improve the implementation of successive DACs.

 The participation of Tax Agency officials in all Fiscalis projects is reflected in more than 70 reports that have been uploaded to the Tax Agency's International Relations Database.
-Furthermore, in 2022 the Tax Agency has collaborated in the translation into Spanish of several online courses that DG TAXUD offers on its training portal ( https://customs-taxation.learning.europa.eu ).
+In addition, in 2022 the Tax Agency has collaborated in the translation into Spanish of several online courses that DG TAXUD offers on its training portal ( https://customs-taxation.learning.europa.eu ).

 With regard to Customs and Excise Taxes, Spain has participated in 43 meetings of Working Groups (mainly, Customs Union Group and Law Enforcement Group - Customs) of the Preparatory Bodies of the Council of the EU, in 34 meetings of Committees for control by Member States of the adoption of implementing acts by the Commission, in 79 meetings of Groups of Experts of the Customs Code and similar to support the Commission, and in 165 meetings of project groups (said program had scheduled to end in November 2021, but was extended until December 31, 2023, due to the fact that many meetings continue to be virtual, with the budget savings that this entails).